 “So, do I look like I’m ready to go shopping?”
 He turned all the way around, slowly.

 “If your closet was full of the clothes you’re wearing now,” Ron replied, “you wouldn’t need to go shopping.
-But since your closet if full of geek clothes, we’re ready to ruuuuummmmmble!”
+But since your closet is probably full of mostly similar sets of geek clothes, we’re ready to ruuuuummmmmble!”

 “You’ve been watching too much hockey,” Jason mumbled.